akifitu/upstash_quick_apply/README.md

 All conversations are saved to Upstash Redis for session memory, and document content is indexed using Upstash Vector to support contextual retrieval during chats.

 Candidate answers are stored in a Google Sheet file.
-The users can self-deploy the backend to Vercel.
 Company documents are stored in Upstash Vector.
 Chat history is stored in Upstash Redis.
 The users need to provide a JSON to configure the chatbot. (job-config.json)